We All Ride the Same Road April 2017

 For our April 28-30, 2017 ride, participants will be encouraged to select their challenge.
 Our classic, fully-supported two-day ride from the Pentagon near Washington, D.C. to the historic battlefields of Gettysburg, Pennsylvania will be the most popular, but riders may choose instead to accept the challenge of one or both of our one day metric century loop rides beginning and ending in Gettysburg.
-Through either option, these rides bring unique opportunities to honor America’s servicemen and women who have been wounded or injured, as they set and achieve new goals.
+Each of these courses bring unique opportunities to honor America’s servicemen and women who have been wounded or injured, as they set and achieve new goals.